davidslayin/alx-system_engineering-devops/0x07-networking_basics/README.md

-this is a readme for 0x07-networking_basics tasks
+this is a read me for 0x07 networking basics